 Kevin Wilfong, Director of First Exchange Bank, stated “We have developed an innovative branch delivery system with unique features that we are excited to showcase.
 Once the facility is complete we are certain our customers will experience what sets First Exchange Bank apart as a customer focused financial institution and a premier community bank.”

-First Exchange Bank’s Worldwide Headquarters will include a high tech lobby and state of the art features including a biometric hand reader to access Safety Deposit Boxes, a customer accessible coin counter, and a “teller” pod system which eliminates the traditional teller line.
+First Exchange Bank’s Worldwide Headquarters will include a high tech lobby and state of the art features including a biometric hand reader to access Safe Deposit Boxes, a customer accessible coin counter, and a “teller” pod system which eliminates the traditional teller line.

 A concierge lounge, the first of its kind in the region, will provide a relaxed customer experience with quick, easy access to our team of concierge bankers.